adomokos/climb_that_mountain/blog/2017/05/bit_shifting_in_ruby.md

 => "111101100000"
 ```

-On the left hand side I have the binary representation of 123, but how about those bits on the right side?
+On the left-hand side I have the binary representation of 123, but how about those bits on the right side?
 What are those representing?
 Right now, those bits are all turned off, they will give you 0 (`"00000".to_i(2) => 0`).
-How can I store the number 3 on the right hand side?
+How can I store the number 3 on the right-hand side?
 The bits should look like this:

 ![3-on-right-side](/resources/2017/05/3_on_right_side.jpg)